 A decreasing or declining block rate ("DBR") structure is designed to charge customers a lower per unit rate as the customer's usage increases within a billing cycle.
-DBRs are still sometimes used to reflect decreasing fixed costs as output increases; a higher initial rate would recover initial fixed costs, and rates would decrease over the blocks as the rate reflects more variable costs.
-However, by lowering the savings potential, DBRs discourage conservation, energy efficiency, and customer adoption of technologies that may reduce consumption or otherwise reflect costs.
+DBRs are still sometimes-used to reflect decreasing fixed costs as output increases; a higher initial rate would recover initial fixed costs, and rates would decrease over the blocks as the rate reflects more variable costs.
+However, most parties today believe that this is an anachronistic rate design that by lowering the savings potential, DBRs discourages conservation, energy efficiency, and customer adoption of technologies that may reduce consumption.
+Note too that high customer, facilities charges or basic charges are sometimes considered to have the same effect.otherwise reflect costs.